English cuisine

 English cuisine encompasses the cooking styles, traditions and recipes associated with England.
 It has distinctive attributes of its own, but is also very similar to wider British cuisine, partly historically and partly due to the import of ingredients and ideas from the Americas, China, and India during the time of the British Empire and as a result of post-war immigration.

 Some traditional meals, such as bread and cheese, roasted and stewed meats, meat and game pies, boiled vegetables and broths with herbs or spices, and freshwater and saltwater fish have ancient origins.
 The 14th-century English cookbook, the Forme of Cury, (Note: Cury here means cooking, related to French cuire, to cook.
 It is unrelated to curry.) contains recipes for these, and dates from the royal court of Richard II.

 English cooking has been influenced by foreign ingredients and cooking styles since the Middle Ages.
 Curry was introduced from the Indian subcontinent and adapted to English tastes from the eighteenth century with Hannah Glasse's recipe for chicken "currey".
 French cuisine influenced English recipes throughout the Victorian era.
-After the rationing of the Second World War, Elizabeth David's 1950 A Book of Mediterranean Food had wide influence, bringing the cuisine of that region to English homes.
+After the rationing of the Second World War, Elizabeth David's 1950 A Book of Mediterranean Food had wide influence, bringing the cuisines of that region, including of Italy, to English homes.
 Her success encouraged other cookery writers to describe other styles, including Chinese and Thai cuisine.
 England continues to absorb culinary ideas from all over the world.